David Buehler: Professional football

-NFL Draft
+Pre-draft

 Buehler was one of twelve USC players invited to the 2009 NFL Scouting Combine, where he opted to participate in areas not required of kickers.
 He recorded results on strength and speed tests that were better than other regarded linebackers and offensive linemen.

 He recorded 25 reps of 225 pounds on the bench press test, better than USC teammate Rey Maualuga, linemen Michael Oher and Eugene Monroe, and equal to Aaron Curry, and ran 4.56 and 4.63 seconds in the 40-yard dash, better than teammates Brian Cushing and Clay Matthews III.

-Pre-draft measurables

 Dallas Cowboys

-Buehler was selected by the Dallas Cowboys in the fifth round (172nd overall) of the 2009 NFL Draft.
+Buehler was selected by the Dallas Cowboys in the fifth round (172nd overall) of the 2009 NFL draft.
 He was the first kicker taken after an impressive showing at the NFL combine.
 He also was the first USC kicker to be drafted since Cole Ford in 1995.
 He handled the team's kickoffs and missed his only field goal attempt in the Cowboys' opening regular season game against the Washington Redskins.
 He made his only attempt (from 39 yards) in a pre-season game against Oakland Raiders on August 13, 2009.
 He also took the field on the kick and punt return teams.

 In May 2009, when the Dallas Cowboys' training facility collapsed during rookie mini-camp, Buehler was one of the few players injured.
 Standing on the sideline at the time of the collapse, he ran out a side door and was sprinting across a practice field when a pole from the structure crashed into him.
 The impact caused a minor concussion, gashes in his forehead and right knee, and had skin ripped off his ear; he required three stitches on his kicking knee.

 During training camp, Buehler tired of taunts from defensive back DeAngelo Smith (a fifth-round 2009 draft pick) about how he didn't do anything during practice, challenged him to a 50-yard run.
 Buehler won comfortably.
 He made the team as a kickoff specialist, which was the first time in the history of the Cowboys that it carried a player for only that specific role.

 At the end of his rookie year, he finished the regular season with 29 touchbacks, which led the NFL and also set a new franchise record for most touchbacks in a single season, with the previous mark being 27 by Lin Elliot in 1992.